 - Centralized scheduling:

-- The need for a program management office and sufficient scheduling support services
+- The need for a program management office and sufficient scheduling support staff

 - How many schedulers do you need?

 - Delegated scheduling: Splitting the program schedule into multiple sub schedules: